Ada-C7/NOW-thats-what-i-call-backbone/README.md

 ### HOT DOM!
 Now is the time where we can see our data come alive in the browser window!

+No create a new instance of the collection view and call `.render()` on it.
+In the render function, an object with the following properties are being passed in:
 - **Model**: The collection of songs we made earlier, ``summer04``
 - **Template**: The underscore template we set in the html and gave an id of 'song-template'
 - **el**: This the element where we want to append all of our songs to.
 It will be the parent element to our songs view.